Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 ![image](https://github.com/user-attachments/assets/0648896f-7dad-42c9-aa36-4318c7a5b90a)

+This is likely the USB password that we saw earlier!
+However, there doesn't seem to be much we can do here.
 Let's see if there's anything more we can find.

 In a message with `PL46U3`, we see that the AWS password the group was using was changed, so `570RM` needs to send it to `PL46U3` and the other group members